vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

 Done!
-Now once we call `getUserRepositories` our `repositories` list will update and that change will be reflected in our view.
-Let’s take a look at the whole component after those changes:
+Now whenever we call `getUserRepositories`, `repositories` will be updated and the view will be updated to reflect the change.
+Our component should now look like this:

 ```js
 // src/components/UserRepositories.vue